 Austin is the capital of Texas and offers something for everyone.
 Its location along the border of Hill Country makes it ideal for outdoor enthusiasts who love biking, hiking, and water activities.
 The area features dozens of lakes and streams along with parks that make relaxation a breeze.

 The city is renowned for world-class cuisine and its live music scene which focuses heavily on country and bluegrass.
 For added adrenaline, there is a Formula One track just south of the city limits.
 Austin has so much to offer both locals and tourists alike.
+Plus, there are some great getaway opportunities just outside the city limits.
 Check out this handy guide to some of the best things to do in Austin.

 1. Barton Springs Pool